The Dark Knight Rises: Development

-In 2005, David S. Goyer confirmed that he wrote treatments for two Batman Begins sequels involving the Joker; the first would involve Batman, Harvey Dent and Commissioner Gordon hunting the Joker, while the second would have the Joker scarring Dent and turning him into Two-Face during his trial.
+In 2005, David S. Goyer confirmed that he wrote treatments for two Batman Begins (2005) sequels involving the Joker; the first would involve Batman, Harvey Dent and Commissioner Gordon hunting the Joker, while the second would have the Joker scarring Dent and turning him into Two-Face during his trial.
 The third treatment ended in the same way as the final version of The Dark Knight Rises.
-Other aspects of the third treatment were incorporated into The Dark Knight.
+Other aspects of the third treatment were incorporated into The Dark Knight (2008).
 However, Heath Ledger's family stated that he was planning on reprising his role as the Joker before his death, a notion supported by Ledger's co-star Aaron Eckhart, who portrayed Two-Face in that film.
 A deleted subplot from The Dark Knight involved Michael Jai White's Gambol surviving his encounter with the Joker to enable Jai White's character to return in a future film to try to take Gotham City over, but these plans were scrapped after Ledger's death and the film was edited to delete Gambol's subplot and have him killed off in the scene where the Joker originally simply mutilated him.
-After Ledger's death, Christopher Nolan decided not to recast the role out of respect for his performance, and initially was hesitant to make a third film.
+After Ledger's death, director Christopher Nolan decided not to recast the role out of respect for his performance, and was initially hesitant to make a third film.

 Warner Bros. president of production Jeff Robinov had hoped a third film would be released in 2011 or 2012.
 Nolan wanted the story for the third installment to keep him emotionally invested.
 "On a more superficial level, I have to ask the question," he reasoned, "how many good third movies in a franchise can people name?"
 Nolan said that he never even thought a third film was possible in the foreword for his book The Art and Making of the Dark Knight Trilogy.
-Nolan only agreed to a third film on the basis of finding a worthwhile story, fearing that he would become bored halfway through production if he discovered the film to be unnecessary.
-By December 2008, Nolan completed a rough story outline, before he committed himself to Inception.
+Nolan only agreed to a third film based on finding a worthwhile story, fearing that he would become bored halfway through production if he discovered the film to be unnecessary.
+By December 2008, Nolan completed a rough story outline, before he committed himself to Inception (2010).
 Later in December, Alan F. Horn confirmed that while discussions with Nolan about a third film were ongoing, no casting had been done, and Horn denied all such rumors.
 Before Nolan confirmed his involvement, Gary Oldman had said he was confident Nolan would return.